piotrlaczkowski/keras-data-processor/docs/index.md

 ## 🛠️ Building Preprocessor:

-The simplest application of ths preprocessing model is as follows:
+The simplest application of the preprocessing model is as follows:

 ```python
 from kdp import PreprocessingModel